On the Origin of Pulsar and Magnetar Magnetic Fields: Convective Dynamo Scaling

 For all our models, the scaling predicts dipole field strengths of at least $5 \times 10^{15}\ \gauss$, with slightly larger values at higher progenitor masses.
 That is, there is enough convective flux to drive the creation of magnetar-level fields.
 Note that while assuming the scaling relations from \citet{Christensen2009} hold in this regime of $\rol \lesssim 0.12$, they only give the saturated field strength.
 That is, Figure~\ref{fig:expected_dipole} shows the time evolution of the saturated value, not the growth of the field itself.

 Given how long the saturated strength remains large (beyond the time limits of any of our simulations), it seems there is a good chance for saturation to be reached.
 For illustrative numbers, we consider the rotating $9\ \msun$ model $500\ \ms$ after bounce.
-In this snapshot, there are $1030$ sound crossing times (center to $\rho = 10^{11}\ \g\ \cm^{-3}$ surface) per second;\ the fastest azimuthal velocities correspond to $136$ rotations per second (and thus there are $136\ \rol$ convective turnovers per second).
+In this snapshot, there are $1030$ sound crossing times (center to $\rho = 10^{11}\ \g\ \cm^{-3}$ surface) per second; the fastest azimuthal velocities correspond to $136$ rotations per second (and thus there are $136\ \rol$ convective turnovers per second).
 Comparing these numbers to the $14$ $\ee$-foldings needed to grow the field by a factor of $10^{6}$, we infer that $1\text{--}2\ \seconds$ of sustained dynamo action could well be sufficient to generate magnetar fields from weak progenitor fields.
-We address the issue of saturation via a stability analysis in \S\ref{sec:convection}.
+We return to the issue of saturation while employing a linear analysis in \S\ref{sec:convection}.

 It is important to note that we are not predicting such strong fields are ubiquitous.
 The scaling relation only predicts field strengths in the limit that the modified Rossby number is sufficiently low.
 For slower rotation, weaker, multipolar fields are predicted, with dynamos near the critical value possibly showing polarity reversals akin to those found in Earth's magnetic field.
 Our single rotating model has regions of sufficiently low Rossby number (Figure~\ref{fig:rossby}).
 Much of the convection, including the peak, is found only interior to $20\ \km$ (Figure~\ref{fig:luminosities}, upper right panel).